PhiTux/schoco/README.md

 ## 1.0.2
 (2023-10-xx)
 ````
-Bugfix for tabs in IDE
+Bugfix for tabs and entry_point class in IDE
 ````

 ## 1.0.1